-The application raises no concerns with regard to the storage and collection of refuse and recycling.
+WasteThe application raises no concerns with regard to the storage andManagement:Collection of refuse and recycling.
 A bin collection point has been provided in a suitable location at the proposed new properties' curtilage on the High Street.

-Highways: No objections subject to conditions.
+Highways: Amended block plan received showing sufficient parking.
+No objections.
 Tree Officer: No objections subject to conditions.

-Environmental

-Health: No consultation response received by date of writing.
+Environmental Health: Recommend conditions restricting working hours and a control on dust.
 Ecology: No consultation response received by date of writing.

-Forestry

-Commission: No consultation response received by date of writing.
+Forestry Commission: No consultation response received by date of writing.
 Natural England No objections.
-Refer to Standing Advice on protected species and
+Refer to Standing Advice on protected species and Ancient Woodland.

-Ancient Woodland.

 Archaeologist: No objections.

-Public Rights of

-Way: No consultation response received by date of writing.

-Forestry

-Commission: No consultation response received by date of writing.
+Public Rights of Way: No consultation response received by date of writing.
+Forestry Commission: No consultation response received by date of writing.